NERC-CEH/RainfallQC/README.rst

     +---------------------+-----------------+-----------------+-----------------+
     | ...                 | ...             | ...             | ...             |
     +---------------------+-----------------+-----------------+-----------------+

+You can then run multiple QC checks at once by defining which QC framework, methods and parameters to set.

+As of RainfallQC v0.3.0, there are three QC frameworks:

+- 1. "intenseqc" - All 25 checks from IntenseQC/GSDR-QC with names like: "QC1", "QC2" ...
+"QC25",
+- 2. "pypwsqc" - 2 checks from pyPWSQC with the names: "FZ" and "SO",
+- 3. "custom" - Allows the user to select a custom set of checks (see Example 8).

 Let's run some QC checks from intenseqc framework below: